mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 2016-07-30T16:17:45.881+0900 [rsStart] replSet info you may need to run replSetInitiate -- rs.initiate() in the shell -- if that is not already done
 {% endhighlight %}

-All you have to do is obbey and open the mongo shell, and run `rs.initiate()`.
+All you have to do is obey and open the mongo shell, and run `rs.initiate()`.
 It's possible that you might see this error message when trying to initiate the replica set:

 {% highlight json %}